jeffsheets/blogsite/src/posts/2023-10-13-migrating-blogger-to-eleventy.md

 Or maybe, it's finally time to continue moving away the shady tracking side of the google-verse.

 But in reality?
 I like things that run forever.
 With very little thought.
 I also like free (as in beer and as in money).
 Blogger might be old but it was _always_ dependable.
-It's looked dated for years now though.
+It's looked dated for years now though (you can still see my old blog for now at https://uncommentedbytes.blogspot.com).
 And it comes from a time when server-side database-backed blogs were a thing (i mean i was originally on jroller before blogger came around.
 And who remembers when blogger was implementation agnostic and FTP'd files around for you??).